-One particularly important area is that of inventory management.
+A particularly important area is inventory management.
 Done right, a well-managed inventory can improve cash flow, optimize production, and propel a factory to higher efficiency.
 Done wrong, a poorly managed inventory will tie up valuable cash and lead to increased waste, lower efficiency, higher costs, and reduced production rates due to stockouts.

 But with the arrival of agile, cloud-based ERP systems, inventory management isn’t out of reach for small and medium-sized manufacturers.
 Now, with advanced software, manufacturing companies of all sizes can enjoy the same benefits as larger companies and control their inventory with effective and accurate inventory management.